 If using a dishwasher, place items on wash cycle on the top rack and air dry.
 Do not use heat dry.

 Microwave bags can be used if the proper amount of water is added.
 Follow the instructions of the bag manufacturer.

 Next, no matter how you wash your parts, you will need to dry them.
-I like to set my pump parts and bottles up to dry on this cute drying rack that looks like fake grass.
+I like to set my pump parts and bottles up to dry on this cute drying rack from Amazon that looks like fake grass.